Last update: September 28th, 2025

 Jun Sato / The University of Tokyo

-How to fasten the membrane and the cylinder?
+Fastener to connect the envelope and the airlock.

-This base camp project is not officialized yet and is not an actual project.
+This base camp project is not officialized yet and is not an actual project in Japan.

 We are looking for a way of international collaboration.